remcohaszing/remark-mdx-images/README.md

 allows to import images from `node_modules`.
 If this is disabled, local images can still be imported by prepending the path with `./`.

+### `includeDimensions`

+It can be very useful to have the dimensions of images associated to the img tag.
+Including the image size can avoid content shift.
+Toggle this option on to add height/width attributes to your tags when the images are imported via relative import.
+You will also need to set `cwd` option for this to work

+### `cwd`

+The current working directory of the file being parsed.
+Used in combination with `includeDimensions` to load images with their specific width/height attributes.

 ### License

 [MIT](LICENSE.md) @ [Remco Haszing](https://github.com/remcohaszing)